shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 - Don't override rules that are already defined in Bootstrap or Tachyons CSSs.
 Conversely, ZK rules (which are prefixed with `z-`) are safe to be re-defined since ZK CSS isn't included (actually `style.css` redefines some).

 - In most circumstances, your work will just reduce to editing existing rules in `style.css`.
 HTML markup will show rules (in `class` attribute) prefixed with `cust-` that are apparently not defined anywhere.
-These rules are intended to give users the opportunity to add their design tastes.
+These rules are intended to give admins the opportunity to add their design tastes.
 The following is a list of custom selectors you can add to `style.css`.
 Names are in general self-explanatory, the images below help clarify more.

     - cust-menu-item
     - cust-content-heading